Back to DonorsChoose

 • By analyzing 20,000+ teacher-submitted impact reports, the study found that teachers selecting their own resources led to four areas of consistent improvement: Knowledge Retention, Repeated or Shared Use of Resources, Differentiated Learning, and Streamline Work Processes.

-The Source: University of Michigan, Crowdfunding the Front Lines
+The Source: University of Michigan, Crowdfunding the Front Lines | Stop The Revolving Door

 This study came from the Ross School of Business, University of Michigan (specifically, Samantha M. Keppler, Jun Li, and Di (Andrew) Wu) with research partner DonorsChoose.